 That’s the condition.

-Sometimes we need to go through a longer retreat until we can set up the new habit.
+Sometimes we need to go through a longer retreat until we can set up the new routine or habit.

 We can’t get rid of the old habit by saying that we don’t like it.

 We have to find a new habit that will support us even more than the old habit.
 Then, naturally, we will drop the old habit.